 - (Free of Charge) To request access to view your records please call our Medical Records department to schedule a time to come on site.
 Note, you may still wish to request copies of your records at that visit, however, depending on quantity may require additional processing days.

 Medical Records Department

-To be valid, the Release of Medical Records form needs to be in writing, dated, signed BY THE PATIENT, and must contain the following information:
+To be valid, the Authorization to Disclose/Obtain Protected Health Information form needs to be in writing, dated, signed BY THE PATIENT, and must contain the following information: